Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Event Selections and Kinematics Distributions

 \item \textbf{Angular Collimation ($\Delta R(\ell, b) > 1.5$):} This cut is the primary veto for the SM single-top background.
 As VLT mass increases, the efficiency for this cut consistently decreases—dropping from $9.97\%$ to $7.26\%$ at $6.48$ TeV.
 This trend is a signature of the "boosted" regime where decay products are forced into a narrow cone, a physical effect more pronounced at higher masses. \end{itemize}

-The multivariate analysis utilizes highly sophisticated 8 variables to separate the signal from SM noise.
+The multivariate analysis uses eight physically motivated observables to separate the signal from the SM backgrounds.
 In particular: \begin{itemize} \item \textbf{Reconstructed Mass ($M_{b\ell\nu}$):} This is the primary resonant variable.
-By solving for the neutrino $p_z$ using the $W$-mass constraint, we reconstruct the parent VLT mass.
-Signal events peak at $M_T$, while non-resonant $W$+jets events form a broad continuum, allowing the MVA to achieve high separation.
+By solving for the neutrino $p_z$ using the $W$-mass constraint, we reconstruct the parent top-partner mass.
+Signal events peak at $M_T$, while non-resonant $W$+jets events form a broad continuum, allowing the MVA to achieve strong separation.

 \item \textbf{Transverse Mass ($M_T(\ell, MET)$):} For the $W$+jets background, this variable is bounded by the $W$-mass Jacobian peak ($\sim 80$ GeV).
 Since the $W$ in our signal originates from a multi-TeV $T$ decay, its transverse mass extends significantly higher, providing a clean separation boundary.